PPhub-hy/torch-local-neural-operators/README.md

 ## Applications

-Apply the trained LNO-Legendre to solve the 2-D flow around a square
+Apply the trained LNO to solve the 2-D flow around a square

 ```
 python mainSquareCylinder.py
 ```

-Apply the trained LNO-Legendre to solve the 2-D flow across a cascade airfoil
+Apply the trained LNO to solve the 2-D flow across a cascade airfoil

 ```
 python mainCascade.py